LukasOgunfeitimi/WeatherAppCW1/README.md

 # WeatherApp

-WeatherApp is an Android application that displays weather information with dynamic gradient backgrounds representing different weather conditions such as sunny, cloudy, and rainy days.
+WeatherApp is an Android application for a university project that displays weather information with dynamic gradient backgrounds representing different weather conditions such as sunny, cloudy, and rainy days.

 ## Features